 - Lead active life

 Ayurvedic Treatment for PCOD/PCOS is the natural way of treating PCOD/PCOS focusing on avoiding the causative factors, eating healthy, and following a healthy lifestyle.
-Ayurvedic treatments such as panchakarma, powder massage help in eliminating excess doshas from the body along with a reduction in body weight.
-Ayurvedic treatments help in restoring your health back naturally.
+Ayurvedic treatments such as panchakarma, and powder massage help in eliminating excess doshas from the body along with a reduction in body weight.
+Ayurvedic treatments help restore your health back naturally.

 - Mayo Clinic